What is the goal of the Emergency Assistance (EA) Family Shelter system?

 What should families know when applying for Emergency Assistance (EA) Family Shelter?

-EA Family Shelter Contact List: The state is not able to expand shelter capacity beyond 7,500 shelter units.
-The family shelter system does not have enough space to shelter every eligible family.
-After you are determined EA eligible, your family will have the option to join the EA Family Shelter Contact List.
+EA Family Shelter Contact List: The state is not able to expand shelter capacity.
+The family shelter system may not have enough space to shelter every eligible family.
+When there is not a space, families will be given options for what their next step might be, including joining the EA Family Shelter Contact List.
 Learn how the EA Emergency Family Shelter Contact List works.

 Homeless Coordinator: The person who helps you complete your application for Emergency Assistance (EA) Family Shelter and determines if you are eligible for the program.